../_images/week1.jpeg

 Presentations of Subtopics#

 The destination of this minor is doing a research project.
 Within a large umbrella topic, you will be offered subtopics as your starting point.
-These are broad questions where groups will need to work on understanding the area to develop a specific actionable research question.
+These are broad questions where groups will need to work on understanding the research area to develop a specific actionable research question.
 Supervisors, experts, and stakeholders will present the subtopics offered to student groups in the form of short presentations.

 Presentations will last 7 to 8 minutes for each subtopic and will answer very broadly the following questions: why they think this subtopic is interesting; what is the state of the art in the field; and what are some of the burning questions in the area.
 The presentations will be followed by a few minutes to ask questions about the topic.